 Is Oakland Safe To Visit?

 Statistically speaking, Oakland is not a safe place to visit.
-In 2020 it was listed at the 12th most dangerous city in the United States and only coming ahead of cities like St. Louis, Memphis, Nashville, Albuquerque, Stockton, San Bernardino and Detroit and Milwaukee
+In 2020 it was listed at the 12th most dangerous city in the United States and only coming ahead of cities like St. Louis, Memphis, Nashville, Albuquerque, Stockton, San Bernardino, Baltimore, Detroit and Milwaukee

 It frequently ranks among the top cities in the nation for robberies, shootings and homicide per capita.